 Why are flights more expensive closer to the travel date?

-	Let’s look at this example of a round-trip flight to Manila for Christmas:
+Let’s look at this example of Los Angeles to Manila with Philippines Airlines:

 - Airlines price their seats in blocks.
-They make a certain percentage of

-	the seats available early at a very low fare, but not all the seats.
+They make a certain percentage of the seats available early at a very low fare, but not all the seats.

 - Fewer seats are available closer to the travel dates.
 That’s why the value of the remaining tickets is higher.

 - Airlines are well aware that passengers who really need to travel will still book a flight even if they have to pay more.

 The only time when last-minute flights might be cheaper is in low season (during winter – except Christmas – early autumn, spring, and shortly after New Year etc).
 Then people don’t travel as much and airlines are afraid that they might not be able to fill all the seats on the plane.